abpio/abp-commercial-docs/en/themes/lepton-x/blazor.md

 ---

 ## Source-Code
-You can download the source-code of LeptonX Theme according you your ABP Commverial License.
+You can download the source-code of the LeptonX Theme according to you your ABP Commercial License.

-Visit [LeptonX Source Code](index#source-code) section to download the source-code.
+Visit the [LeptonX Source Code](index#source-code) section to download the source-code.

 ## Customization
-Before starting to customize the theme, you can consider downloading source code of the theme.
+Before starting to customize the theme, you can consider downloading the source code of the theme.
 You can find the original codes of related components below in the source code.

 ### Themes
 You can set default theme or add or remove themes via using **LeptonXThemeOptions**.